What’s the Best Train Set for Your Children?

 I’m obviously biased, but I think the store right here at GeoTrax Packs is a great place to start.
 There are many sets and individual pieces listed.
 Most are at prices lower than Amazon or eBay.

 Beyond that, you may have to hunt just a little.
-Most of these sets are still readily available in the secondary market on sites such as Amazon, eBay, UniSquare, and more.
-If you just can’t find a certain GeoTrax item, let me know, and I’ll help you look for it.
+Most of these sets are still readily available in the secondary market on sites such as Amazon (though much less here than there once was – see below), eBay (best place today), Facebook Marketplace, and more.

-If you search any of these sites for GeoTrax, you will find hundreds, if not thousands, of listings.
+If you search some of these sites (especially eBay) for GeoTrax, you will find hundreds, if not thousands, of listings.
 Some of these will only be for parts or partial sets, but even a mostly complete set is still a lot of fun.

 Consider that the first sets produced in 2003 are still being used today, and they are still generally in great shape.
 I would expect that they would continue to see a lot of play time over the next ten years and beyond as well.